-Dur wellbeing focus during 2022-23 was on mainta... and engagement with employees during the COVID-19 parts, and engagement with employees mental health.
-This required varieu approaches to ensure individual's needs were assessed effectively whilst aligning with federal and state health directions and regulations.
+Our wellbeing focus during 2022-23 was on maintaining connection and engagement with employees during the COVID-19 pandemic and focusing on our employee's mental health.
+This required varied approaches to ensure individual's needs were assessed effectively, whilst aligning with federal and state health directions and regulations.

-Based on our experience of the previous year, we took a proactive on the support our people during this challenging time, and inal and psychologically safe working environment.

-I access to our Employee Assistance Program innal.
+Based on our experience of the previous year, we took a proactive approach to support our people during this challenging time, and provide a physical and psychologically safe working environment.
+This included unlimited access to our Employee Assistance Program provided by Converge International.